dblock/slack-gamebot2/README.md

 #### gamebot set aliases &lt;alias|none&gt; ...

 Set additional aliases for the bot.
-For example you could upload a custom emoji for :pong: and set an alias for it.
+For example, you could upload a custom emoji for :pong: and set an alias for it.

 ```
 gamebot set aliases pp :pong: